 A few notes when preparing Swiss chard: Like spinach, chard contains a lot of grit.
 Take care to wash the leaves thoroughly in several changes of water.
-If you want to use both stems and leaves, cut the stems into 1/2-inch pieces and simmer them in chicken stock for 10 minutes or until crisp-tender, then cook them with the leeks.
+If you want to use both stems and leaves, cut the stems into 1/2-inch pieces and simmer them in homemade chicken stock for 10 minutes or until crisp-tender, then cook them with the leeks.
 If you use red or rainbow chard, the color may bleed and stain the leeks, so if this bothers you, opt for chard with white stalks.–David Leite

 Swiss Chard, Leek, and Goat Cheese Tart